 There are all sorts of reasons why we may be spending Christmas alone.
-The pandemic or working or living abroad away from friends or family being just two.
+Christmas alone might be what we wish for, or working or living abroad means you might be away from family and friends are just two.

 You may not need it, but here is some inspiration for spending time alone during Christmas.
 You have 101 ideas to choose from, and we have created two lists – one with a list of things you can do over the entire festive season and another with ideas for a solo Christmas Day.
 Inevitably, some can overlap because, let’s face it, who are we to say what to do, when and with whom?
 We hope there will be at least one or two ideas you can take away and help you enjoy your solo Christmas!

-1 Treat yourself royalty and eat your breakfast in bed from a silver platter.
+1 Treat yourself like royalty and eat breakfast in bed from a silver platter.

 2 Take a walk around your neighbourhood and admire the festive decorations.

 3 Go for a refreshing run in the countryside.

 4 Explore local woodland and use the tree as a canopy as shelter if it rains.
 Perhaps there will be snow, and you’ll be taking a walk in a winter wonderland.

 5 Head to the nearest beach and dare yourself to walk barefoot on the sand.
 You’ll feel ALIVE.

 6 Stay in your neighbourhood and put your smartphone camera to good use by photographing empty streets for some dramatic shots.